Technology is everywhere. You can’t escape it.

-Maybe I’m naive (Miller’s final piece offers fair warning on this front, so probably), but I’m hopeful.
+Maybe I’m naive (Miller’s final piece offers fair warning on this front, so, probably), but I’m hopeful.

 This is going to sound incredibly cheesy, but a few weekends ago I watched motivational speaker Tony Robbins’ documentary on Netflix.
 Something he said in the film stuck with me: “Life is always happening for us, not to us.”

-Robbins has a lesson in the phrase as it relates to growing from life’s difficulties, but I’ve taken my own meaning: Life is happening for me, all the time, and I want to use every second I have to embrace it.
+Robbins has a lesson in the phrase as it relates to learning from life’s difficulties, but I’ve taken my own meaning: Life is happening for me, all the time, and I want to use every second I have to embrace it.

-And yes, that means putting down my damn phone.
+And, yes, that means putting down my damn phone.